evanx/webhook-push/README.md

 # webhook-push

+Push the JSON contents of a webhook into a Redis queue named according to the HTTP location

 Simple webhook server, intended for incoming updates from Telegram, pushed into Redis queue.

 For example, invoke `https://api.telegram.org/botTOKEN/setWebhook` with the URL for this NodeJS webserver and location `/webhook/SECRET.`